zhangao0086/DKImagePickerController/README.md

 /// The type of picker interface to be displayed by the controller. public var assetType = DKImagePickerControllerAssetType.allAssets

+/// If sourceType is Camera will cause the assetType & maxSelectableCount & allowMultipleTypes & defaultSelectedAssets to be ignored. public var sourceType: DKImagePickerControllerSourceType = .Camera | .Photo

-/// Whether allows to select photos and videos at the same time. public var allowMultipleType = true
+/// Whether allows to select photos and videos at the same time. public var allowMultipleTypes = true

 /// The callback block is executed when user pressed the select button. public var didSelectedAssets: ((assets: [DKAsset]) -> Void)?